 Along with participating in different communities, you can also create your own ones.
 Use them for product launches and marketing campaigns, communication with potential customers, and receiving feedback.
 You’ll need some sort of a sign-up form to invite new users (since Slack only allows joining communities upon admin approval), but there are plenty of online tools to help you do that.

 Landing pages and great CTAs

-The sole purpose of a landing page is to turn a visitor who clicked on its link in Google search, a banner, or in social media, into a buyer.
+The sole purpose of a landing page is to turn a visitor who clicked on its link in a Google search, a banner, or on social media into a buyer.
 While other pages of your website may have lots of links and advanced navigation, a landing page should have just one link – and that link should encourage the purchase.
 Which is impossible without an effective call-to-action, or CTA.